Project-Books/book-project/.github/conduct/resolutions.md

 A temporary ban from the repository.
 This can be thought of giving the person some time to "cool off".

 An individual will be banned if they either:

 a) become hostile after receiving a public reprimand, or

-b) when a lower level response has already been made in the past, but the individual has reoffended
+b) when a lower level response has already been made in the past, but the individual has reoffended.

 ### Level 4: a permanent ban

 If an offender has, after first being temporarily banned, come back and committed yet another violation, they could be permanently banned from the repository.

-This is at the discretion of the project owner, as it is dependent on factors like whether it was thought to be intentional and whether the offender issued a genuine apology.
+This is at the discretion of the project owner, as it is dependent on factors such as whether it was thought to be intentional and whether the offender issued a genuine apology.

 ## Complaints about bans